Millertrevor98/Advanced-AI-Chatbot/README.md

 3. News Updates: The chatbot can retrieve the latest news articles and headlines from various news sources using a news API.

+4. Speech Recognition: The chatbot will be able to answer your questions via voice prompt when you click the listen button.

 ## Requirements

 - Python 3.x